vasnake/scala-for-the-impatient/terminology.md

 : useful replacement for type parameters while creating a class hierarchy

 Type Classes
-: https://stackoverflow.com/a/8535107 it's worth noting that type classes / type traits are infinitely more flexible
+: https://stackoverflow.com/a/8535107 it's worth noting that type classes / type traits are infinitely more flexible;
+generic abstract interface.
+With concrete implicit instances and type context bounds is quite useful in ad-hoc polymorphism